K-Baker101020/K-Baker101020/README.md

 - 👯 I’m looking to collaborate on ... group projects and team assignments.
 - 🤔 I’m looking for help with ... learning C#.
 - 💬 Ask me about ...
 What I like to do outside of the classroom.
-- 📫 How to reach me: ... bakerkl@etsu.edu
+- 📫 How to reach me: ... bakerkl1@etsu.edu
 - 😄 Pronouns: ... she/her
 - ⚡ Fun fact: ...
 I love reading and learning new skills.
 -->